Chasing the American Dream in Silicon Valley

 In tech, I like to win, and I like to pick winners.
 In 2017, I participated in my first three angel investments.
 In startups Sunsama, Kylie.ai and most recently in Light Phone.
 In the fall of 2016, I made a large investment in Ethereum, a crypto currency like Bitcoin that I believe has incredible potential to change the way we transfer value.
 (Not investing in it now would be like not investing in Jobs/Woz when they were in a garage, imho.
 Shake my hand in 2 years… or punch me).
 Ethereum is primed as a platform for “smart contracts” but I believe it could also disrupt the way we transact within peer to peer networks like Uber, Airbnb etc. So, at the expense of my quality of life, I’ve put the bulk of my savings in Ethereum, and am living in 300 sq ft in the Tenderloin.

 The fun part about “risk” is learning how to mitigate and control it, and turn that into an opportunity.

 The biggest risk for real venture capitalists and investors is not that they will make a bad investment but that they’ll miss out on a great one.

-There are a lot of big time VCs and angels in San Francisco, whom I’ll never stack up next to, but I am making “sacrifices” to earn my way into these circles.
+San Francisco is a town swimming with whale VCs and angels, whom I can’t stack up next to, but I am making “sacrifices” to slowly earn my way into these circles in order to gain access to information and opportunities.
 I live in SF’s Tenderloin district (a notoriously gritty part of the city) in a small studio apartment.
 I’m not complaining at all about this.
 I’m not struggling, and I have a roof over my head.
 No complaints whatsoever.
-What I mean by “sacrifice,” is that I choose to not indulge in lavishness, and prefer the excitement of investing my earnings into calculated risk.
+What I mean by “sacrifice,” is that I choose to not indulge in lavishness, and prefer the excitement of investing my earnings into calculated risk, at the expense of comfort.
 That’s what I came here to do.
 This is the American dream in Silicon Valley.